Skip to content

 rh: Right-hand particles to search within (or None for self-neighbors)

-systems: Indexed system data with unit cell information
+systems: Indexed system data with cell information

 cutoffs: Indexed cutoff data per system